personification of Scandal

 Bacchus (Greek Dionysus) is the god of wine.
 His worshipers are considered “wild” because of the altered states of consciousness that often occurred during the business of worshiping him.
 [JC 2005]

 There were nine Muses in Greek and Roman mythology who were patronesses of the arts.
-Here Trollope creates a tenth Muse “who now governs the periodical press” and is no doubt the source of Towers’ skill at this particular art.
+Here Trollope creates a tenth Muse “who now governs the periodical press” and is the source of Towers’ skill at this particular art.
 [JC 2005]

 Sebastian with his arrows